 - An outline of the content within each section

 - References that support the story

-Most Wikipedia pages starts with a summary or background.
+Most Wikipedia pages start with a summary or background.
 For example, look at Steve Jobs' page here.
 The summary is an overview of the article.
-The story of the brand told in encyclopedic fashion, should be told here.
+The story of the brand, told in encyclopedic fashion, should be told here.
 Later sections will support the most relevant themes contained in the summary.